udehnnamdi/FitVictuals/README.md

 ![Food Order Application](https://i.ibb.co/svXbhJw/Screenshot-26.png)

 ## About FitVictuals
-The FitVictuals app is an app that allows clients to use their smartphone, tablet computer or laptop to place a food order from all of the partner restaurants in a city.
+The FitVictuals app is an app that allows clients to use their smartphone, tablet computer or laptop to place a food order from all of the partner restaurants and food providers in a city.

 ## Technologies
 Html 5